CarlieHamilton/KidsWorld/carlieREADME.md

 - A user can view the details of an individual item
 - A user can see a list of their past purchases (stretch goal)
 - A user can see a list of their sold items (stretch goal)
+- A user can sort all the listings (by price, most recent, by category -- stretch goal)

+We have implemented being able to select a category, as a part of our main menu.

 - A workflow diagram of the user journey/s.
 - Wireframes